 Your oven temp could be too high or low…either one.
 Even if you set the oven temperature correctly, your oven could be off a little.

-How to fix that: Buy an oven thermometer (like the one below) and place it in your oven.
+How to prevent that: Buy an oven thermometer (like the one below) and place it in your oven.
 I like to test mine periodically.
 The temperature may be off a little, but it’s best that you know and then you can adjust for it.

 Also, I know you know this, but make sure you preheat your oven.
 It really does make a difference.

 And be super sure you’re not adjusting the temperature that the recipe tells you to bake at, as that can cause major problems.
-Turning up the heat to bake it faster doesn’t really work.
+Turning up the heat to bake it faster doesn’t work.

-You’ll get a cake that’s over-browned on the outside and not quite done on the inside.
+You’ll just get a cake that’s over-browned on the outside and not quite done on the inside.

-It may be your altitude:
+It may be the altitude:

 Could it be your location?
-If you live in a high altitude area, you’ll have to make some changes for your cake to bake properly.
+If you live in a high-altitude area, you’ll have to make some changes for your cake to bake properly.

 The cake was under-baked: